Freedom To Operate

 • Prior Art searches may also be used to determine the value of a potential investment

-Conduction a patentability search prior to filing a patent can:
+Conducting a patentability search before filing a patent can:

 • Reduce overall costs by saving time, as potential future hurdles may be avoided